Financial Aid Waivers

 Students who fail to make satisfactory academic progress may petition for reinstatement

-of their eligibility to the Financial Aid Appeals Board.
-The student must document
+of their eligibility to the Satisfactory Academic Progress Appeals Committee.
+The

-mitigating circumstances, such as injury, illness, family death or other emergencies.
+student must document mitigating circumstances, such as injury, illness, family death

-quantitative measure.
-Students who have fulfilled all of the above requirements can
+Students who have fulfilled all of the above requirements can apply for probationary

 NOTE: The Satisfactory Academic Progress Policy is subject to change without notice.
 The